JingzeTian/JingzeTian.github.io/content/project/example2-UndergraduationDesign/index.md

 ---
-title: Example Project
-summary: An example of using the in-built project page.
+title: Undergraduation Design:Ergonomics Experimental Platform used for the Evaluation of Eye-Controlled Interfaces
+summary: Develop an experimental platform using Unity and C#, and recruit 20 participants to conduct an ergonomic experiment through this platform.
 tags:
+  - Research
-  - Deep Learning
+  - Development
-date: '2016-04-27T00:00:00Z'
+date: '2021-05-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''